 Al Khaja Holding Listed by thegentlemen Ransomware Group

-On June 18, 2026, the ransomware group known as thegentlemen added Al Khaja Holding to its public leak site, confirming that internal files had been exfiltrated from the UAE-based conglomerate during a ransomware attack.
+On June 18, 2026, the ransomware group known as thegentlemen added Al Khaja Holding to its public leak site, claiming that internal files had been exfiltrated from the UAE-based conglomerate during a ransomware attack.

 Public reporting indicates that Al Khaja Holding, originally founded in 1969 as the Abu Dhabi Tyre Company, operates across oil and gas, healthcare, pharmaceuticals, and retail distribution.
 The company maintains its headquarters in Abu Dhabi and oversees multiple subsidiary businesses.
 Available reporting describes the incident as a ransomware attack in which internal files were taken.
 The group listed the organization on its leak site on June 18, 2026, though the exact number of affected individuals remains unknown.
 No specific types of personal records, such as customer databases or employee details, have been publicly detailed in the initial listing.